Who else has never read a book since school?

 I detested English Literature at school.
 I couldn’t even get beyond the first couple of pages of a novel without hyperventilating with boredom.

-So how the hell did I end up becoming a copywriter?
+So how on earth did I end up becoming a copywriter?

 Because there’s a demand for people like me – that’s why

 Yes, you read that right, there is a massive market for copywriters just like myself.